-Ghevar is a traditional Rajasthani mithai or sweet dish which originates from the state of Rajasthan but is also popular in the surrounding states.
+Ghevar is a traditional Rajasthani mithai or sweet dish that originates from the state of Rajasthan but is also popular in the surrounding states.
+Jaipur Ghevar is a sought-after delicacy among travelers.
 The association of Jaipur with Ghevar is inviolable.
-Some sweet shops are synonymous with this delicacy & specialize in its preparation techniques.
+Some sweet shops are synonymous with Jaipur Ghevar & specialize in its preparation techniques.
+If someone is wondering which sweet delicacy is famous in Jaipur, the answer is Jaipur Ghevar.
+Here is a 2025 guide to the famous Ghevar places in Jaipur.

 What is Ghevar?